publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule45.md

             (A)

  When Required.
-On timely motion, the issuing court must quash or modify a subpoena that:
+On timely motion, the court for the district where compliance is required must quash or modify a subpoena that:

                 (i) fails to allow a reasonable time to comply;

-                (ii) requires a person who is neither a party nor a party’s officer to travel more than 100 miles from where that person resides, is employed, or regularly transacts business in person—except that, subject to Rule 45(c)(3)(B)(iii), the person may be commanded to attend a trial by traveling from any such place within the state where the trial is held;
+                (ii) requires a person to comply beyond the geographical limits specified in Rule 45(c);

                 (iii) requires disclosure of privileged or other protected matter, if no exception or waiver applies; or